SEEDFOOD: Functional and palatable plant seed storage proteins for sustainable foods

 • Institut des Molécules et Matériaux du Mans

 The principal investigator (PI) of SEEDFOOD is Professor Marianne Nissen Lund, Department of Food Science, University of Copenhagen (UCPH FOOD).
-She is also in charge of Theme 2: Tailored modification of rapeseed proteins to control their functional and palatable properties, and she is supported by 3 co-PI’s:
+She is also in charge of Theme 1: Gentle and sustainable isolation of rapeseed proteins and Theme 2: Tailored modification of rapeseed proteins to control their functional and palatable properties, and she is supported by 2 co-PI’s:

 Professor Alexander Büll, Department of Bioengineering at the Technical University of Denmark (DTU-Bioengineering).
 Alexander Büll is heading Theme 3: Biophysical and structural understanding of both natural and recombinant rapeseed proteins and variants.